wp-plugins/wprealestate/readme.txt

 3- Add property screen with great additional options and custom post type for better SE ranking

 == Changelog ==

+= 3.0 =
+* Unlimited property photos
+* Enable / Disable social sharing buttons on property view
+* Hide fields if not entered from admin
+* Property ID can be hidden from settings

 = 2.8 =
 * Small bug fixed. the email message had wrong field labels for phone and email value.